ResilientEcosystem/blog/about.md

       <h4>Haojun (Howard) Zhu</h4>
     </div>
     <div class="item__description">
       <p>Haojun (Howard) Zhu is a M.Sc.
-Candidate leading the design and development of Reconfigurable BFT protocols, probably one of the most important practical aspects that is entirely missing from the literature. </p>
+Candidate at the Department of Computer Science of the University of California, Davis.
+His current interests focuses on the design and development of Reconfigurable BFT protocols as well as their incorperation into PBFT and GeoBFT, which is a very important practical aspect that is currently almost entirely missing from the literature. </p>
     </div>
   </div>
   <a href="https://www.linkedin.com/in/haojun-zhu-89ab9419b/">